Zero Trust HTTPS: How to Setup Custom Domains on Phala Cloud

 Running a CVM on Phala Cloud gives you hardware‑enforced confidentiality out of the box, but the default service URL (<app‑id>.prod5-dstack.phala.network

 ) isn’t exactly brandable.
-Luckily, Phala’s dstack‑ingress setup lets you attach your own domain, provision a trusted TLS certificate through Let’s Encrypt, and even produce cryptographic evidence that the certificate lives inside an Intel TDX-protected enclave — all in just a few minutes.
-Check the Phala Docs for more details.
+Luckily, Phala’s dstack‑ingress setup lets you attach your own domain, provision a trusted TLS certificate through Let’s Encrypt, and even produce cryptographic evidence that the certificate lives inside a TEE — all in just a few minutes.

 Below we’ll cover prerequisites, show a production‑ready docker‑compose.yml